DENVER — Xcel Energy has restored power to more than 90% customers affected by Friday’s windstorm, the company announced Sunday evening.

 Xcel Energy said some areas, especially around Evergreen, may remain without power into Sunday due to extensive damage and difficult access.

-As of Saturday evening, more than 22,000 Xcel customers still lacked power, according to the company’s outage map.
+As of Sunday morning, a little over 12,000 Xcel customers still lacked power, according to the company’s outage map.

 The company urged the public to avoid downed lines and encouraged customers to report damage as restoration work continues.